godly-devotion/charge-limiter/README.md

 ## Description

-This utility is written in Javascript Application Scripting (or JXA) using Apple's Script Editor.
+This app modifies a parameter called `BCLM` (presumably "Battery Charging Level Max") in the SMC which limits the charge of the battery to a set value.

-The source code can be viewed by opening `src/charge-limiter.app` in Script Editor.
+The source code can be viewed by opening `src/charge-limiter.app` in Apple's Script Editor.
+It is written in Javascript Application Scripting (or JXA).

 The companion `smcutil` binary (located under `src/charge-limiter.app/Contents/Resources`) was copied from [this repository](https://github.com/sicreative/BatteryStatusShow/blob/master/BatteryStatusShow/smcutil/Products/usr/local/bin/smcutil).
 The source code for `smcutil` is also available there.